MaximilianAzendorf/wassign/doc/src/Introduction.md

 ## A simple example

-You are planning a convetion where every participant has given preferences to different workshops that will be held at this convention.
+You are planning a convention where every participant has given preferences to different workshops that will be held at this convention.
 There are four events:

  - Workshop A: *How to become famous* (between 1 and 4 participants)
  - Workshop B: *Paleo cooking for beginners* (2--9 participants)